PPDBTeam6-2023-2024/Solarin/docs/docs.combined/docs.dev.md

 Communication from frontend with the backend is done using the REST structure.
 We use an authentication token to identify the user who is communicating with the backend

-To view our API swagger, go to: `https://team6.ua-ppdb.me/api/docs`
+You can find our swagger at: `https://team6.ua-ppdb.me/api/docs`

 Our Endpoints are structured into multiple routers:

 <summary><strong>Authentication: '/auth'</strong></summary>
 <p>